FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 the simplest example of how to implement a Fieldtype/Inputfield, though it is very effective and useful.

-MapMarker also has a corresponding Inputfield and Markup module, named InputfieldMapMarker and MarkupLeafletMap.
-When you install FieldtypeMapMarker, the Inputfield will also be installed and used for input on the admin side.
+LeafletMapMarker also has a corresponding Inputfield and Markup module, named InputfieldLeafletMapMarker and MarkupLeafletMap.
+When you install FieldtypeLeafletMapMarker, the Inputfield will also be installed and used for input on the admin side.
 Installation of MarkupLeafletMap is optional.
-It provides a simple way to render Leaflet maps with the data managed by FieldtypeMapMarker.
+It provides a simple way to render Leaflet maps with the data managed by FieldtypeLeafletMapMarker.

 ## Using Leaflet Map Marker

 ### How to install

-1. Copy all of the files for this module into /site/modules/FieldtypeLeafletMapMarker/
+1. Copy all of the files for this module into /site/modules/FieldtypeLeafletLeafletMapMarker/

 2. In your admin, go to the Modules screen and "check for new modules."
 Click *install* for the Map Marker Fieldtype.

 3. In your admin, go to Setup > Fields > Add New Field.
-Choose MapMarker as the type.
+Choose LeafletMapMarker as the type.
    If you are not sure what to name your field, simply "map" is a good one!
 Once created, configure the settings on the *input* tab.